 To learn more, see Onboard to the Microsoft Defender for Endpoint service.
 If you need help, see Troubleshoot Microsoft Defender for Endpoint onboarding issues.

 To verify that you've enabled and configured Safe Documents, do any of the following steps:

 In the Microsoft 365 Defender portal, go to the Safe Attachments page at https://security.microsoft.com/safeattachmentv2, select Global settings, and verify the Turn on Safe Documents for Office clients and Allow people to click through Protected View even if Safe Documents identifies the file as malicious settings.

 Run the following command in Exchange Online PowerShell and verify the property values:

 Get-AtpPolicyForO365 | Format-List *SafeDocs*

 The following files are available to test Safe Documents protection.
 These files are similar to the EICAR.TXT file for testing anti-malware and anti-virus solutions.
-The files are not harmful, but they will trigger Safe Documents protection.
+The files aren't harmful, but they trigger Safe Documents protection.

 Submit and view feedback for